+Placement Fee

-Placement Fee Per Share Total Common stock and warrants offered hereby \$ 0. \$
+Common stock and warrants offered hereby

-The expenses directly related to this offering, not including the placement fee, are estimated to be approximately \$0. million and will be paid by us.
-Expenses of the offering, exclusive of the placement fee, include our legal and accounting fees, transfer agent fees and other miscellaneous fees and expenses.
-We have agreed to reimburse the placement agents for all costs and expenses incident to the performance of their obligations in connection with this offering, including (i) out of pocket expenses for Cowen and Company, LLC not to exceed \$250,000 and (ii) out of pocket expenses for Craig-Hallum Capital Group LLC not to exceed \$35,000.
-We have agreed to indemnify Cowen and Company, LLC and Craig-Hallum Capital Group LLC and certain affiliated persons from and against, and to make contributions for payments made by such person with respect to, certain liabilities, including liabilities arising under the Securities Act of 1933.
-Cowen and Company, LLC and Craig-Hallum Capital Group LLC may be deemed "underwriters" within the meaning of the Securities Act of 1933.
+The expenses directly related to this offering (not including the placement agent fee, payment of placement agent counsel's fees and expenses, and reimbursement of placement agent's out-of pocket expenses) are estimated to be approximately \$650,000 and will be paid by us.
+Expenses of the offering, exclusive of the placement agent fee, payment of placement agent counsel's fees and expenses, and reimbursement of placement agent's out-of pocket expenses, include our legal and accounting fees, transfer agent fees and other miscellaneous fees and expenses.
+We have agreed to reimburse the placement agent for all out-of-pocket costs and expenses incident to the performance of its obligations in connection with this offering, not to exceed \$35,000.
+In addition, we have paid approximately \$186,000 in fees and expenses of placement agent's outside legal counsel.
+We have agreed to indemnify Gilford Securities Incorporated and certain affiliated persons from and against, and to make contributions for payments made by such person with respect to, certain liabilities, including liabilities arising under the Securities Act of 1933.
+Gilford Securities Incorporated may be deemed to be an "underwriter" within the meaning of the Securities Act of 1933.

-We and each of our executive officers and directors have agreed to lock-up provisions regarding future transfers or sales of our equity securities for a period of 90 days after this offering, subject to extension in certain circumstances, as described in our agreement with the placement agents.
+We and each of our executive officers and directors have agreed to lock-up provisions regarding future transfers or sales of our equity securities for a period of 90 days after this offering, subject to extension in certain circumstances, as described in our agreement with the placement agent.